raspberrypilearning/silly-reminder/en/step_1.md

 You will:
 + Use variables to store data
-+ Draw icons to the LEDs
++ Display icons, text and numbers on the LEDs
++ Play sounds
-+ Use `if... then` blocks to select a melody to play
++ Use `if... then` blocks to select what to display
++ Use the pause blocks to create a countdown timer
 + Use buttons

 ### Opening MakeCode